streamr-dev/monoplasma/README.md

 - In Metamask, select Alice's account.
 - Under the Menu icon, where you see your balances, you should see some ETH as well as (scroll down) a link to "ADD TOKEN".
 Click that.
 - Open the Custom Token tab and paste the token's address `0xbAA81A0179015bE47Ad439566374F2Bae098686F`.
+The token name 🦄 and its settings should be filled automatically.
+Click Next, then Add Tokens.
-- You might need to repeat this procedure for Bob.
+- Repeat the previous step for Bob, if you don't see the token listed on Bob's account.

 ## Demo Walkthrough